Prawirdani/go-midtrans-example/README.md

 - `GET  /transaction`       - Get all transactions
 - `GET  /transaction/:id`   - Get transaction details
 - `POST /transaction`       - Create a transaction.
-    ```json
+    ```javascript
-    # See the terminal log after running the server to use the seeded user id
+    // See the terminal log after running the server to use the seeded user id
     {
       "userId":"58f6a1d6-e883-4371-9b5d-c97edc3b1cf2",
       "details": [